HNikki0303/Streamit-Backend-/README.md

 npm run dev
 ```

----

 ## 🌐 Connected Frontend

 The frontend for StreamIt is built using **React** and communicates with this backend for all video, user, and assistant operations.
 > You can find the frontend repo [here](#) *(Add your frontend repo link)*

----

 ## 👥 Contributing

 Feel free to fork the repo, submit issues, or contribute pull requests.
 This project is open to improvements!

----

 ## 🧠 Credits

-* Built with ❤️ by \[Your Name]
+* Built  by Nikita Pant
 * Cloud services by [Cloudinary](https://cloudinary.com/)
 * MongoDB hosting by [MongoDB Atlas](https://www.mongodb.com/atlas)

----

-Would you like this README exported to a file or further tailored (like including AI assistant implementation detail)?